Trai Turner: Carolina Panthers

-Turner was drafted by the Carolina Panthers in the third round (92nd overall) of the 2014 NFL Draft.
+Turner was selected by the Carolina Panthers in the third round (92nd overall) of the 2014 NFL draft.
 On June 4, 2014, Turner signed a four-year contract.
 As a rookie, during the preseason, Turner won the starting right guard position on the Panther offensive line over veteran Chris Scott.
 Turner made his NFL debut on September 7, 2014, in Carolina's 20–14 win over the Tampa Bay Buccaneers.
 Turner made his first NFL start during the Panthers week 5 victory over the Chicago Bears.
 His emergence into the starting lineup helped the Panthers rank seventh in the NFL in rushing, including a league-leading 975 yards over the last five games.
 On December 23, 2014, Turner was named to Sports Illustrated All-Rookie Team.
 Through 618 snaps in the season, Turner did not allow a single sack and Turner surrendered just 11 quarterback disruptions.

 Through the first three games of the 2015 season, he did not allow a sack and surrendered just three quarterback pressures.
 Turner had not allowed a sack for the past 627 snaps, the third-longest streak in the NFL at left guard.
 Turner was selected for his first career Pro Bowl during the season.
 On September 6, 2016, Turner became the first solo offensive lineman since Nate Newton to appear on the cover of Sports Illustrated.
 Turner played in Super Bowl 50.

 Turner started all 16 games in 2016, earning his second consecutive Pro Bowl.
 On July 20, 2017, Turner signed a four-year, $45 million contract extension with $20.5 million guaranteed.
 He started 13 games in 2017 before missing the final three games with a concussion.
 He returned in the wild card round of the playoffs, playing in every offensive snap as the Panthers lost 31–26 to the Saints.
 Turner was named to his third straight Pro Bowl as an injury replacement.
 Turner started 13 games in 2018, missing Week 2 and 3 with a concussion and Week 17 with an ankle injury.
 He also was named to his fourth straight Pro Bowl.
 He started 13 games in 2019, missing three due to injury.
 Furthermore, Turner was named to his fifth straight Pro Bowl.

 Los Angeles Chargers

-Turned was traded to the Los Angeles Chargers in exchange for Russell Okung on March 18, 2020.
+Turner was traded to the Los Angeles Chargers in exchange for Russell Okung on March 18, 2020.
 He started nine games at right guard before being released on March 12, 2021.